abukowski21/SAMI3-GITM-python/docs/source/modules.rst

 Processing Model Results
 ------------------------

-To postprocess model results, you need to do this:
+To postprocess model results:

-Here is the PostProcessModelResults information...

 .. automodule:: PostProcessModelResults
     :members:
+    :undoc-members:

 More functionality can be unlocked specifically through rinning RegridSami

 .. automodule:: RegridSami
     :members:
+    :undoc-members:

-Under the hood, all interpolations use `LinearNDInterpolator <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.LinearNDInterpolator.html#scipy.interpolate.LinearNDInterpolator>_` to perform the interpolation.
+Under the hood, all interpolations use `LinearNDInterpolator <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.LinearNDInterpolator.html>`_ to perform the interpolation.
 This is a wrapper around `Qhull <http://www.qhull.org/>`_.

 For more information (and to unlock even more functionality), use the utility_programs.interpolate_outputs module: